Mika Häkkinen: Driving style and personality

-Häkkinen is known for his unique driving style; journalist Peter Windsor analysed in F1 Racing magazine that Häkkinen was an "oversteering" driver, resulting in driving faster on slippery surfaces and the preference of using "tail-happy" cars.
+Journalist Peter Windsor analysed Häkkinen's driving style for an article in F1 Racing magazine, writing that Häkkinen was an "oversteering" driver, which made him faster on slippery surfaces and meant that "tail-happy" cars suited him.
 This allowed him to perform better at circuits that have medium-speed corners.
-During his karting career, Häkkinen developed the skill of using the brake pedal with his left foot.
-He reverted to using his right foot when he participated in DTM, later discovering he became uncomfortable with this style and reverted to left-foot braking in mid-2006.
+During his karting career, Häkkinen developed the habit of using the brake pedal with his left foot.
+He reverted to using his right foot when he participated in DTM, but became uncomfortable with this style and switched again to left-foot braking in mid-2006.
 He became known as a "late season driver"; the second half of a season suited Häkkinen due to experience on these tracks and allowed time for his car to be altered towards his preference.

 Häkkinen was criticized for being a poor car developer, though this may have been exaggerated due to his initial struggles with the English language early in his career.
 Adrian Newey, the designer of Häkkinen's championship-winning McLarens, described an instance of Häkkinen's approach to input on car development when Häkkinen kept telling him during the initial testing of the McLaren MP4/13 that the car was understeering.
 Newey subsequently adjusted the car to correct for understeer, but this only made it slower.
-After digging deeper into the test data and listening closely to what Häkkinen was describing Newey realized the car was not understeering but had rear end biased instability on corner entry that Mika was compensating for with understeer.
+After digging deeper into the test data and listening closely to what Häkkinen was describing Newey realized the car was not understeering but had rear end biased instability on corner entry that Häkkinen was compensating for with understeer.
 This experience proved crucial for Newey's relationship with Häkkinen during their run together at McLaren, as after that Newey no longer had issues understanding Häkkinen's inputs on car development.
-Newey also said Mika's countryman, protege, and future McLaren driver Kimi Räikkönen also had a similar approach to input on car development.
+Newey said that Häkkinen's countryman, protege, and future McLaren driver Kimi Räikkönen had a similar approach to input on car development.

-During his Formula One career, Häkkinen became known as a "taciturn" character—an individual who took lengthy pauses before answering questions placed before him and would give virtually nothing away to the media.
-This allowed him to prevent problems and potential scandals from within his team becoming public knowledge.
-Since his retirement, Häkkinen has often been voted among the greatest Formula One drivers.
+During his Formula One career, Häkkinen was regarded as taciturn, taking lengthy pauses before giving terse responses to questions.
+Since his retirement, he has often been voted among the greatest Formula One drivers.
 Michael Schumacher has stated that Häkkinen was the driver whom he gained the most satisfaction of racing against.